2015 Extremaduran regional election: Electoral system

-Voting for the Assembly was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Extremadura and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote.
-Additionally, Spaniards abroad were required to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).
+Voting for the Assembly was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in Extremadura and with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.
+Additionally, non-resident citizens were required to apply for voting, a system known as "begged" voting (Voto rogado).

-The Assembly of Extremadura was entitled to a maximum of 65 seats, with the electoral law setting its size at that number.
-All members were elected in two multi-member constituencies—corresponding to the provinces of Badajoz and Cáceres, with each being allocated an initial minimum of 20 seats and the remaining 25 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of five percent of valid votes (which included blank ballots) being applied in each constituency.
-Alternatively, parties failing to reach the threshold in one of the constituencies were also entitled to enter the seat distribution as long as they ran candidates in both districts and reached five percent regionally.
+The Assembly of Extremadura had a maximum of 65 seats, with electoral provisions fixing its size at that number.
+All were elected in two multi-member constituencies—corresponding to the provinces of Badajoz and Cáceres, each of which was assigned an initial minimum of 20 seats and the remaining 25 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a five percent-threshold of valid votes (including blank ballots) in each constituency.
+Alternatively, parties could also enter the seat distribution as long as they ran candidates in both constituencies and reached five percent regionally.

 As a result of the aforementioned allocation, each Assembly constituency was entitled the following seats: